benc-uk/dapr-store/README.md

 - **Service Invocation** — The API gateway calls the four main microservices using HTTP calls to [Dapr service invocation](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/service-invocation-overview/).
 This provides retries, mTLS and service discovery.
 - **State** — State is held for users and orders using the [Dapr state management API](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/).
 The state provider used is Redis, however any other provider could be plugged in without any application code changes.
 - **Pub/Sub** — The submission of new orders through the cart service, is decoupled from the order processing via pub/sub messaging and the [Dapr pub/sub messaging API](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/).
 New orders are placed on a topic as messages, to be collected by the orders service.
 This allows the orders service to independently scale and separates our reads & writes
 - **Output Bindings** — To communicate with downstream & 3rd party systems, the [Dapr Bindings API](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/) is used.
-This allows the store to carry out tasks such as saving order details into external storage (e.g. Azure Blob) and notify uses with emails via SendGrid
+This allows the system to carry out tasks such as saving order details into external storage (e.g. Azure Blob) and notify uses with emails via SendGrid
 - **Middleware** — Dapr supports a range of HTTP middleware, for this project traffic rate limiting can enabled on any of the APIs with a single Kubernetes annotation

 # Project Status